OneKeyHQ/documents/docs/Extension/API Reference/ethereum-provider.md

 # Ethereum Provider API

-::: tip Tip Recommended Reading
+:::tip Tip Recommended Reading
 We recommend that all web3 site developers read the [Basic Usage](#basic-usage) section.
 :::

-::: tip Recent Breaking Provider Changes
+:::tip Recent Breaking Provider Changes
 If you are an Ethereum application developer and are looking for information about our January 2021 provider API changes, please see our [Migration Guide](./provider-migration.html) for more details.
 :::